Stokesay: Attractions

 Stokesay is famous for Stokesay Castle, a fortified manor house and one of the best preserved and oldest examples of the type in the country.

 The hamlet, which even today comprises just a church, a working farm and a few houses, was previously known as simply Stoke, a widespread English placename meaning 'enclosure'.

-The church is dedicated to St John the Baptist and is a rare example of the Commonwealth style (having been rebuilt during the Commonwealth of England under Oliver Cromwell's rule).
+The Church of St John the Baptist, Stokesay is dedicated to St John the Baptist and is a rare example of the Commonwealth style (having been rebuilt during the Commonwealth of England under Oliver Cromwell's rule).
 John Derby Allcroft became Lord of the Manor and Patron of Saint John the Baptist church.

+The Craven Arms parish war memorial, with its statue of a World War I infantryman, since 1956 has stood in Stokesay churchyard, having previously stood where it was unveiled in 1921 in the main junction of Craven Arms town opposite the hotel the town is named for.
+The figure has been known as "Old Bill" for its resemblance to the Bruce Bairnsfather cartoon character.

-The film Atonement was filmed in part near Stokesay.
+The film Atonement was filmed in part near Stokesay at the mansion Stokesay Court.

+Folklore

 According to legend, Stokesay was once the home of two giants, one of whom lived on View Edge, and the other on Norton Camp.
 They kept their treasure in Stokesay Castle, but upon losing the key to the castle, they both died of grief.